 So if you haven't been perfect at your New Year's resolution, what does that tell you?
 That you're a failure as a parent and a person?
 That your

 child is impossible?
 That you might as well just give up?
 NO!
-It tells you that this parenting stuff IS REALLY, REALLY HARD!!
+It tells you that this parenting gig IS REALLY, REALLY HARD!!

 You know how your child does better when you give him or her more support?
 That's true for all of us.
 So figure out what support you need, and give yourself

-1. Commit yourself by saying your goal aloud as if you're already accomplishing it.
-Write it down where you'll see it every day.
+1. Commit yourself by saying your intention aloud as if you're already accomplishing it.
+Write it down where you'll see it every

-2. Each morning, get into the habit of deciding one step you'll take toward your goal.
-For instance: "Today I will take a deep breath and calm myself when I start to feel stressed with my kids."
+2. Each morning, get into the habit of deciding one step you'll take toward your intention.
+For instance: "Today I take a deep breath and calm myself when I start to feel stressed with my kids."
+Write

 3. Every day, forgive yourself that you didn't do it perfectly.
 Start from the premise that you will miss the mark sometimes.
 Maybe

 a lot, in the beginning.
 Maybe all day long!
 But this is a practice, remember?
-There's no deadline.
-Remind yourself that you're on a journey,
+Every time you're more patient, you're rewiring your brain -- so it

-For instance: "A tiny bit better today, but still really hard to get calm when I feel frustrated.
+- "A tiny bit better today, but still really hard to stay calm when I feel frustrated.
 Tomorrow add a mantra: 'It's not an emergency' or

 'He's acting childish because he's a child...'"